Catallactic/catallactic-site/docs/litepaper.md

 ### 1.2.
 Smart Contracts

+Nick Szabo, the inventor of smart contract, defined it as such: “A smart contract is a set of promises, specified in digital form, including protocols within which the parties perform on these promises.”
 A smart contract is a self-executing program that automates the actions required in an agreement or contract.
 Once completed, the transactions are trackable and irreversible.
 When a smart comtract is deployed to a blockchain network, it gets cloned to all of the network nodes to guarantee its decentralization.
 When the contract is invoker for a transaction by a wallet, all the nodes participate in the valiadtion of rhe transaction but only one node is resposible for execution of the transaction.
 The response from the transaction will be again synchronnized to to all other nodes in the network so they can have the status.

 <div style={{textAlign: 'center'}}>
 	<img src="https://www.catallactic.org/assets/images/ops_balances-f4a24f9af292d2e0304607b3bf4f7e54.svg" width="80%"></img>